Cabeza77/particle_code/README.md

     plot_pressure.py fargo_datadir

-Plotting the FARGO pressure map assuming that the mass unit is 1 M_sun and the distance unit is 1 au .
+Plotting the FARGO pressure map assuming that the mass unit is 1 M_sun and the distance unit is 1 au.

+    plot_vorticity.py fargo_datadir

+Plotting the vorticity assuming that the mass unit is 1 M_sun and the distance unit is 1 au.

+    plot_vortensity.py fargo_datadir

+Plotting the vortensity assuming that the mass unit is 1 M_sun and the distance unit is 1 au.

+    plot_particles_radius.py fargo_datadir output_dir

+Plots the particle positions in the disk colorcoded with their radius.
+Also shown are the positions of the planet and of the L4 and L5 Lagrange points.

     plot_particles_stokes.py fargo_datadir output_dir